lbroudoux/cheese-quizz-gke/README.md

 > You may notice that traffic is not evenly dsitributed among the 3 versions since we introduce therror.
 You'll understand that in a minute.

 And inspect traces that are available from the Service Metrics pane to see errors.
-Be sure to add a `LABEL:error : true` criterion to the search bar:
+Be sure to add a `LABEL:error : true` or a `HashLabel : error` criterion to the search bar:

 ![traces-error-v2](./assets/traces-error-v2.png)